aikaterna/aikaterna-cogs/README.md

 timezone - A v3 port of Fishyfing's timezone cog with a few improvements.

+trackdecoder - A dev utility cog to resolve Lavalink Track information from a b64 string.

 trickortreat - A trick or treat-based competitive candy eating game with a leaderboard and other fun commands like stealing candy from guildmates.

 tools - A collection of mod and admin tools, ported from my v2 version.
 Sitryk is responsible for a lot of the code in tools... thanks for the help with this cog.